TechnologyEnhancedLearning/DLSV2/README.md

 Linting can be run with `npm run lint` inside `DigitalLearningSolutions.Web`. `npm run lint-fix` may autofix some errors.

 # Troubleshooting

+## Errors thrown when running scripts on database
+The migrations may not have run properly.
+Occasionally you need to run the project twice to get them all to complete.
+You should end up with around 134 db tables after running the migrations.

 ## Undeclared variable warning in `index.scss` (DigitalLearningSolutions.Web)